wiguider/Ensemble-Deep-Learning-to-Classify-Scoliosis-and-Healthy-Subjects/README.md

 # **This project**

 In this project we constructed and trained an Ensemble Neural Network Model to classify scoliosis and healthy subjects.
 The model predicts the probability that a subject suffers from AIS basd on the VRS data.
+The Ensemble Neural Network performs quite well achieving a balanced accuracy over 85%.

 ## Dataset